-Having decided which service(s) to experiment on, three groups of people need identifying:
+Once you have decided which service(s) to experiment on, you should identify three groups of people:

 Common problems in identifying these groups are: